Dissipation- versus Chaos-Induced Relaxation in Non-Markovian Quantum Many-Body Systems

 We focus on environments with a pseudogapped density of states, $D(\omega)\sim|\omega|^\nu$ as $\omega \to 0$, with $\nu\geq 0$, which suppresses low-energy bath modes and naturally leads to non-Markovian dissipation.
 For concreteness, we use the smooth form

 where $\Lambda$ is the pseudogap width. $D(\omega)$ reproduces the desired low-frequency scaling, while saturating at high frequencies $\omega \gg \Lambda$.
 For $\nu = 0$, the density of states becomes constant, corresponding to a metallic environment.
-When combined with an infinite-temperature bath ($\beta = 0$), this limit reproduces Markovian dissipation; this limit was studied in Ref. \cite{garcia2023keldysh}.
+When combined with an infinite-temperature bath ($\beta = 0$), this limit reproduces Markovian dissipation since the memory-kernel becomes a $\delta$-function in time; this limit was studied in Ref. \cite{garcia2023keldysh}.
 In contrast, taking $\nu \to \infty$ yields a hard gap, $D(\omega) = \Theta(|\omega| - \Lambda)$, which suppresses all bath modes below the pseudogap width.
 Throughout this Letter, we set $J=1$ and take $\Lambda$ much larger than all other energy scales.

 To characterize relaxation toward the steady state, we focus on the retarded Green’s function

 where $\rho_\infty$ denotes the steady-state density matrix, and the bracket denotes an average over the disordered coefficients $J_{ijkl}$ and fermion indices.
 The long-time decay of $G^R(t)$ encodes the nature of the relaxation: for instance, whether correlations decay exponentially or algebraically, and which decay rates or exponents control this behavior.
 As such, determining $G^R(t)$ provides direct insight into the interplay between strong interactions and non-Markovian dissipation in open quantum systems.